mirisu2/notes/elasticsearch/Query.md

 > `wildcard` Can only use wildcard queries on keyword and text fields - not on [netflow.destination_ipv4_address] which is of type [ip]

+> To better search `text` fields, the `match query` also analyzes your provided search term before performing a search.
+This means the `match query` can search `text` fields for analyzed tokens rather than an exact term.

 ### Compound queries
 #### Boolean query
 * `must` - The clause (query) must appear in matching documents and will contribute to the score.